iancze/DiskJockey/docs/cookbook.md

 # Cookbook

-After you have installed both `RADMC-3D` and `JudithExcalibur`, it's time to get up and running!
+After you have installed both `RADMC-3D` and `DiskJockey`, it's time to get up and running!

 ## Initialization

-Now the `JudithExcalibur` package should be successfully installed user-wide.
+Now the `DiskJockey` package should be successfully installed user-wide.
 Because it is likely that you will want to fit more than just one protoplanetary disk, or perhaps try different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each disk model.
 The following is an example to get you started fitting AK Sco.

     $ mkdir AKSco
     $ cd AKSco